2024 – 2025 Sapphire Girls Book Club

 Monthly Choice: Wandering StarsTommy Orange

 The author’s novel, There There, was assinged reading in my Native American Literature and the West class that I took en route to my Certificate in Native American Studies that I completed last year.
-After many works formed from historical writers, the novel was a departure by a contemporary writer.
+After reading many works created by historical writers, the novel was a departure by a contemporary writer.
 I am so glad that I was introduced to Orange (Cheyenne, Arapaho).
 His writing is spare, clean, evocotive, and, of course, from a Native perspective.
 In 1864, the Sand Creek Massacre happened in Colorado.
 It is a little know horror among many, lost by the tellers of history to the myth of our nation building.
 The novel begins there, the historical trauma of this and hundreds of other massacres woven into the DNA of our Native American brothers and sisters.
-They deserve to be witnessed.
+They deserve to be told, heard, witnessed and acknowledged.
 I can certainly see why Orange was a finalist for the Pulitzer with There, There.
 Orange writes of intergenerational trauma, no, rather than write about it, he has his characters live it.
 Feel it.
-Experience the deep pulsing of pain whose origin cannot be found – and if it is found, the question of where is the outrage, why the deep silence, in this country of proported freedoms, individual expression of happiness, human rights?
+They experience the deep pulsing of pain whose origin cannot be found – and if it is found, the question of where is the outrage, why the deep silence, in this country of proported freedoms, individual expression of happiness, human rights?
 Where indeed.
 There’s no there, there.
 Published 2024.

 July